List of trigonometric identities: Product-to-sum and sum-to-product identities

 The product-to-sum identities or prosthaphaeresis formulae can be proven by expanding their right-hand sides using the angle addition theorems.
 Historically, the first four of these were known as Werner's formulas, after Johannes Werner who used them for astronomical calculations.
 See amplitude modulation for an application of the product-to-sum formulae, and beat (acoustics) and phase detector for applications of the sum-to-product formulae.

+Product-to-sum identities

+The product of two sines or cosines of different angles can be converted to a sum of trigonometric functions of a sum and difference of those angles: